 • First, press the MODE button to activate the CALCULATOR MODES input form.
-Within the CALCULATOR MODES input form, press the FIRST soft menu key (F4) to display the DISPLAY MODES input form.
+Within the CALCULATOR MODES input form, press the FIRST soft menu key to display the DISPLAY MODES input form.

-- To navigate through the many options in the DISPLAY MODES input form, use the arrow keys: (1) (2) (2).

-- To select the Font for the display, highlight the field in front of the Font: option in the DISPLAY MODES input form, and use the soft menu key (F2). - After having selected and unselected all the options that you want in the DISPLAY MODES input form, press the soft menu key.
+- To navigate through the many options in the DISPLAY MODES input form, use the arrow keys: (1) (2) (1). - To select or deselect any of the settings shown above, that require a check mark, select the underline before the option of interest, and toggle the soft menu key until the right setting is achieved.
+When an option is selected, a check mark will be shown in the underline (e.g., the Textbook option in the Stack: line above).
+Unselected options will show no check mark in the underline preceding the option of interest (e.g., the Small, Full page, and Indent options in the Edit: line above). - To select the Font for the display, highlight the field in front of the Font: option in the DISPLAY MODES input form, and use the EXECUTE soft menu. - After having selected and unselected all the options that you want in the DISPLAY MODES input form, press the soft menu key.
 This will take you back to the CALCULATOR MODES input form.
 To return to normal calculator display at this point, press the soft menu key once more.